-The Departments of Psychiatry and Surgery at the University of Arkansas for Medical Sciences (UAMS) has an opening for a one-year post-doctoral resident in Trauma Psychology for the training year 2022-2023.
-The fellowship start date is July – August 2022.
+The Departments of Psychiatry and Surgery at the University of Arkansas for Medical Sciences (UAMS) have an opening for a one-year post-doctoral resident in Trauma Psychology, with a focus on victims of violence, for the training year 2025-2026.
+The fellowship start date can be flexible between June–August 2025.

 Description